 OrionW

-While there is no general legislation governing the development and use of AI in Singapore, the Info-communications Media Development Authority (IMDA), Personal Data Protection Commission (PDPC), the Monetary Authority of Singapore (MAS), and the Intellectual Property Office of Singapore (IPOS) have issued various guidelines on the topic to promote responsible, safe and values-based AI.
+While there is no general legislation governing the development and use of AI in Singapore, the Info-communications Media Development Authority (IMDA), Personal Data Protection Commission (PDPC), the Monetary Authority of Singapore (MAS), the Ministry of Health (MOH) and the Intellectual Property Office of Singapore (IPOS) have issued various guidelines on the topic to promote responsible, safe and values-based AI.
 Although not binding, these guidelines give insight into Singapore regulators’ possible approach to regulating AI development and use, and organisations are urged to follow them where applicable.

 Currently No Overarching AI Regulation